umee-network/umee/docs/architecture/ADR-002-deposit-assets.md

 - Burn uTokens
 - `SendKeeper`: Use BlockedAddr feature to guard against unexpected transfers to module account(s)
 - `ViewKeeper`: Read individual account balances

+The [BaseKeeper](https://github.com/cosmos/cosmos-sdk/blob/v0.44.0/x/bank/spec/02_keepers.md) of the Cosmos `x/bank` module comes with the following capabilities:
+> The base keeper provides full-permission access: the ability to arbitrary modify any account's balance and mint or burn coins.

+Note that `BaseKeeper` also has functions which read the total coins of each asset type in circulation on the chain, and can also read individual account balances using its embedded `ViewKeeper`.

 ### Basic Message Types